Courseiva

 Multi-Selecthard

-Which THREE statements about lambda expressions are true?
-(Choose three.)
+Which TWO statements about lambda expressions are true?
+(Choose two.)
 A. A lambda expression can be assigned to a functional interface variable.
 B. A lambda expression can access final or effectively final local variables.
 C. A lambda expression can throw any checked exception.
 D. A lambda expression can be used to create an instance of an abstract class.
 E. A lambda expression can be used to implement multiple abstract methods.

 A.A lambda expression can throw any checked exception.